A14m0/vault/README.md

 1. This does not provide any kind of compression.
 The size of the files you add will not magically shrink when put into one of these archives.
-There are other tools for that, if you need compression.
+There are other tools for that.
-2. This is probably insecure to various types of attacks.
-At the moment, I have no plans of really securing the hell out of this program, as by the time you need really serious protection from trained prying eyes, you will be looking much further than this piece of crap.
+2. This is probably vulnerable to various types of attacks.
+At the moment, I have no plans of really securing the hell out of this program, and by the time you need really serious protection from trained prying eyes, you will be looking much further than this piece of crap.

 ## Building and Usage